PatrickPT/patrickpt.github.io/content/posts/2023_01_01_why_a_blog/why_a_blog.md

 With this short introduction you should be able to set up your own blog really fast and in worst case troubleshoot your way through.
 **Enjoy!**

+PS: In Germany you have to add an imprint and a privacy policy to your website if it is not for friends and family only.
+As the definition is vague it seems that any public site private or commercial needs it.
+If you decide to make your website public please consider to add imprint and privacy policy.
+You will find a lot of generators on the internet which can provide the neccesary texts.

 I am happy with my new blog and will further play around with it.
 If you like my content connect via [LinkedIN](https://www.linkedin.com/in/patrickschnass/).

 # References